-We are pleased to announce that 2013 is our 40th.
-Anniversary year and we will be advertising all of our concerts under the banner of 'Bolton in Tune'.
+We are pleased to announce that all of our concerts will be advertised under the banner of 'Bolton in Tune'.
 Whilst the club will still be registered as 'BADEOS' it is essential that we take steps to ensure that we attract more members and visitors.
 The emphasis will be placed on the LIVE MUSIC aspect whereby top European and UK artistes will be playing live music using modern electronic keyboards on the THIRD TUESDAY of every month.
 We have a blog for interest to potential new members and visitors who are not aware of what we offer.
 There is a direct link at the bottom of this page.

 BOLTON & DISTRICT ELECTRONIC ORGAN SOCIETY (BADEOS) was formed in 1973 by a stalwart few with laid down objectives to unite all organ enthusiasts in Bolton and surrounding districts.
 Today, of course, that would have to be described as 'Live music enthusiasts'.

 In the early years, monthly concerts were held in local clubrooms, leading to a major move to a new venue in the ballroom of a town centre hotel.

 While potential looked good, unfortunately the attendance decreased, due to a number of reasons.
 There was no convenient parking, the venue was laid out in theatre style seating and there was a lack of social atmosphere.